cyberman54/ESP32-Paxcounter/README.md

 # Remote control

 The device listenes for remote control commands on LoRaWAN Port 2.
+Multiple commands per downlink are possible by concatenating them.

 Note: all settings are stored in NVRAM and will be reloaded when device starts.
 To reset device to factory settings send remote command 09 02 09 00 unconfirmed(!) once.